-According to the same DHL report, more than 1 in 4 of shopping websites in Europe have significant international traffic.
+According to the same DHL report, more than 1 in 4 of shopping websites in Europe have significant global traffic.
 This is even true in smaller, less-connected markets such as Ireland or Croatia.

 By analyzing your website traffic, you can begin crafting an international shipping strategy that’s both data driven and friendly to your bottom line.

-4. International shipping is getting cheaper and easier
+4. Global shipping is getting cheaper and easier

 When we talk to eCommerce merchants about international shipping two major concerns crop up over and over again: the cost and the hassle.